christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 The structure is identical.
 Only the vocabulary changed.

+**The Universalist Priesthood**

 Look at this Bluesky post — https://bsky.app/profile/jamellebouie.net/post/3ma7l5fgti22z

-Every comment starts with the ritual disclaimer ("as a white person"), then the speaker crowns themselves spokesperson/representitive/ambassador for every European subgroup and performs piety by throwing their own under the bus.
-In Christianity, self-flagellation signals moral hierarchy within the group.
-Progressive "Whites" who do penance then rank above "Whites" who don't.
+Every comment starts with the ritual disclaimer ("as a white person"), then the speaker crowns themselves spokesperson/representitive/ambassador for every European subgroup and performs piety by throwing ohter people they label "white" under the bus.
+This is the ritual of public penance.
+When a progressive "White" person starts a sentence with "As a white person..." and self-flagellates, they are practicing the secularized equivalent of confession and public testimony.

+In Christianity, the ascetic or the self-flagellating monk achieved a higher moral status than the ordinary peasant.
+Similarly, the progressive elite uses self-hatred as a tool to gain moral dominance over other members of their in-group.
+They aren't throwing their group under the bus out of genuine humility; they are doing it to establish a moral hierarchy where they sit at the top.

 **The Strategy of Deconstruction: Atomization and Particularism**

-To control a population, you must first strip them of their organic, defensive legalities and local historical contexts.
-The system achieves this by forcing vastly different European ethnic groups into a single, bureaucratic category: "White".
-By turning the Italian, the Pole, the German, and the Breton into an interchangeable monolith, the system successfully strips them of their particularity and renders them legible to centralized administration.
+To exercise total control over a population, a universalist system must first strip individuals of their organic, defensive legalities and local historical contexts.
+This process began with the early Church's mandate to dissolve organic tribal boundaries in favor of a borderless community of believers.
+The modern state simply inherited this machinery, swapping theological categories for administrative ones.
+By forcing vastly different European ethnic groups into a single, artificial category called "White", the system successfully strips them of their particularity and renders them legible to centralized administration.

 However, you can deconstruct this system by simply identifying with your ethnic subtype: